davidseve/amq-streams-testing/README.md

 - ServiceAccount
 - RoleBinding
 - Kafka instance
-- KafkaUser

-After the synchronization, using the PostSync Argo CD hook will create:
+After the synchronization for testing purpose, using the PostSync Argo CD hook will create:
 - Wave 0 (first wave)
   - KafkaUser
   - KafkaTopic